sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Security Automation:

-: The process of which security alerts can be automated through the use of different tools to monitor, evaluate and analyze endpoint and network traffic for the purposes of detecting misconfigurations, misbehaviors or threats.
+: The process of which security alerts can be automated through the use of different components to monitor, analyze and assess endpoints and network traffic for the purposes of detecting miss-configurations, miss-behaviors or threats.
+Security Automation is intended to identify target endpoints that cannot be trusted (see "trusted" in {{RFC4949}}.
+This goal is achieved by creating and processing evidence (assessment statements) that a target endpoint is not a trusted system {{RFC4949}}.

 Software Package: